 Betsy Kastak is a board-certified Pediatric Nurse Practitioner.
 She comes to PPSW after having worked in a Pediatric office in Chicago.
 Betsy earned her bachelor's degree in Special Education at Indiana University, and an ND from Case Western Reserve University School of Nursing.
 She received her Master's degree from Purdue University, and her Nurse Practitioner degree from Rush College of Nursing.
 Based on her experience as an educator, Betsy is deeply interested in the developmental needs of infants and children; she loves working with "differently" abled kids and their families.
 She has worked extensively with premature infants, striving to meet the healthcare and emotional needs of this high-risk population.
 Betsy and her husband, John, who have 2 grown children, are thrilled to have moved to Durango, and plan to enjoy their new hometown immensely.

 Betsy has recently retired from full-time clinical care, but we are lucky to still have her coordinating care part-time for some of our medical home patients.

 David MacLaurin, MD (he/him/his)

 Dr. David MacLaurin is a board certified pediatrician.
 He grew up in the rural community of Berryville, Virginia.
 He received his undergraduate degree from the College of William and Mary, and his medical degree and master’s in public health from Eastern Virginia Medical School.
 He completed his residency training at Children’s Hospital of Colorado in Aurora in 2015.
 “Dr. Dave” has a special interest in taking care of newborns and young children, as well as all aspects of general pediatrics.
-Dr. Dave and his wife, Kelly, love cooking, hiking and camping, and are thrilled to explore the beautiful area around Durango and the Four Corners area, along with their two young sons.
+Dr. Dave and his wife, Kelly, love cooking, hiking and camping, and are thrilled to explore the beautiful area around Durango and the Four Corners area, along with their three kids.

 Jessica Marsh, MD (she/her/hers)